 - YEAH Barcelona Hostel (2 stars)

-Hotels in The Gothic Quarter
+Hotels I’ve Stayed at in the Gothic Quarter

 - Lamaro Barcelona (5 stars)